BitGraph/MariaDB/README.md

 # MariaDB
-ChatGPT.prompt: "Can you make me an Ansible Role to install MariaDB on Debian?"
+ChatGPT.prompt: "Can you make me an Ansible playbook to install MariaDB on Debian?"